Subscribe

 The essentials

-• Puppies start teething when they’re around four months old — The teething period usually lasts until they’re about six months old but can last up to 12 months for some.
+• Puppies start teething when they’re around three to four months old — The teething period usually lasts until they’re about six months old but can last up to 12 months for some.

-• Provide your pup with chews and frozen toys to help with teething pain — By the end of the teething period, dogs will have 42 permanent adult teeth.
-Chewing is one way they alleviate the discomfort.
-Distract and comfort them with safe chew toys.
+• Provide your pup with frozen chews to help with teething pain Chewing is one way they alleviate the discomfort.
+Distract and comfort puppies with safe chew toys stored in the freezer.

-• Don’t forget the importance of dental hygiene — If you haven’t already, this is a great time to implement a dental routine to keep your pup’s adult teeth healthy and strong.
+• Don’t forget the importance of dental care — If you haven’t already, this is a great time to implement a dental routine to keep your pup’s adult teeth healthy and strong.

 Puppy teething explained

 Puppies experience a whirlwind of changes in the first few months of life.
 They’ll learn to walk, eat, and possibly adjust to a new home without their mom or siblings.
-In the span of that first year, they’ll also lose baby teeth and grow adult teeth.
+In that first year, they’ll also lose baby teeth and grow adult teeth.

-This often causes sore gums as the adult teeth push their way through the gum line.
-Many pups will chew anything they can get their teeth on — teething soothes and helps relieve the discomfort.
-Puppy teething usually starts around three to four months old and ends around the six- or 12-month mark, depending on the pup.
+This often causes sore gums as the adult teeth push through the gum line.
+Many pups chew anything they can get their teeth on, as teething soothes and helps relieve the discomfort.
+Puppy teething starts around three to four months old and ends around the six- or 12-month mark, depending on the pup.

 Symptoms of teething in puppies